 Although many Americans are increasingly using online news sources, Nielsen data has shown that approximately 40 percent of adults use cable as their source of news when they’re at home.
 In addition, they often spend, on average, more than 25 minutes viewing cable news, which is more time than most people remain engaged in local or network news programs.

 CNN’s ratings remain high when compared to other cable news outlets.
 Its new lineup has proven successful in attracting the key demographic: viewers ages 25-54.
 In addition, CNN is widely considered to be more trusted and unbiased in its news coverage than other cable news sources, which helps the network attract a diverse audience.

 The Axia PR webinar series

 When businesses and public relations agencies are better informed about the media, everyone benefits.
 At Axia, one of our goals is to educate and provide opportunities for clients and marketing and business executives to learn more about the power of PR and media – and how you can leverage that knowledge to increase brand recognition and profitability.
-We invite you to join us for this one-of-a-kind webinar and for future events.
+We invite you to watch this one-of-a-kind webinar and other events.

 Do you have ideas for other helpful webinars?
 Contact us today and let us know.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.